 Liquidity risk is the risk that the Bank is not able to meet its financial obligations as they fall due, or can only do so at excessive cost.
-The Bank's policy is to ensure that sufficient funds are available to meet its ongoing & future commitments to customers and counterparties, both with respect to the demand for loans and the repayment of deposits, and to maintain the confidence of the marketplace in which the Bank operates.
+The Bank's policy is to ensure that sufficient funds are available to meet its ongoing and future commitments to customers and counterparties, both with respect to the demand for loans and the repayment of deposits, and to maintain the confidence of the marketplace in which the Bank operates.

-The Bank's Treasury departmentis responsible for managing liquidity for the bank on a day today basis.
+The Bank's Treasury department is responsible for managing liquidity for the bank on a day today basis.
 Finance function provides various liquidity related reports on a daily / monthly basis, reflecting measurement and close monitoring of the liquidity position of the Bank.
 Apart from these regular reporting to the senior management, ALCO provides direct oversight on this function and reports to the Board Risk Co from a governance perspective.
-Management has recommended internal limits on various benchmarks such as LCR, Loan/ Deposit ratio, open foreign Exchange (FX.) positions, NSFR etc. which are always conservative compared to the prevalent Regulatory requirements.
+Management has recommended internal limits on various benchmarks such as LCR, Loan/Deposit ratio, open foreign Exchange (FX) positions, NSFR etc. which are always conservative compared to the prevalent Regulatory requirements.

-Bank manages liquidity based on current and forecasted movements in deposits, loans and other related portfolios including off balance sheet exposure based on demand, contractual commitments & customer behaviors.
-This is achieved by (i) adhering to a Board approved loan to deposit guidelines (ii) adherence to regulatory mandated liquidity mismatch guidelines with respect to the amount of potential projected cash outflow, looking out one month, as a percentage of total deposits (iii) maintaining holdings of high quality liquid assets and short maturity interbank placements and (iv) establishing external counterparty repurchase facilities.
+The Bank manages liquidity based on current and forecasted movements in deposits, loans and other related portfolios including off balance sheet exposure based on demand, contractual commitments and customer behaviors.
+This is achieved by (i) adhering to a Board approved loan to deposit guidelines (ii) adherence to regulatory mandated liquidity mismatch guidelines with respect to the amount of potential projected cash outflow, looking out one month, as a percentage of total deposits and (iii) maintaining holdings of high quality liquid assets and short maturity interbank placements.

 Currently the Bank maintains a portfolio of high quality and liquid assets in the investment portfolio with approximately 50% of the portfolio made up of US treasuries.
-Bank's LCR which is a measure of liquidity is above 160% consistently for the past several months, reflecting very conservative liquidity policy.
-NSFR for the past few quarters has been around 150% and Loan/Deposit ratio of around 65%.
-As at 30 September 2018, Bank holds Cash and investments worth approx. BMD 479 million which is 38% of its total Balance Sheet size and 41% of its deposit obligations.
+The Bank's LCR which is a measure of liquidity is above 150% reflecting very conservative liquidity policy.
+NSFR for the past few quarters has been around 140% and Loan/Deposit ratio of around 66%.
+As at March 31, 2019, the Bank holds Cash and investments worth approx. BMD 465 million which is 38% of its total Balance Sheet size and 43% of its deposit obligations.